stan-dot/frameworks-comparison/proposals/technical-ui.md

 extractable component into a new page beamline config - booleans and optional stuff, central panel all the time

+## validation with joi
+- [ ] the sample technical UI with a validation component from joi

 ## specific paths

 /beamline/{beamline}/device/{ophydId} - there a screen and a redirect to the openapi spec from here <https://github.com/openapi-generators/openapi-python-client>